hallta/salesforce-architecture-trainer/README.md

 ## Testing

-The application includes a test suite to ensure functionality works as expected.
+The application includes a comprehensive test suite to ensure functionality works as expected.
 Tests are located in the `test/` directory.

 ### Running Tests